In 1995 I obtained my PhD from Leiden University (Cum Laude). I have worked at the Johns Hopkins University and at

 For a layman introduction to my quantum space-time theory of topological dynamics, click here .
 For a more advanced presentation at the level of a quantum gravity conference, click here .
 For a complete review of the theory, click here .
 The physical idea is simple: find the individual paths that collectively weave the quantum fabric of space-time and one knows how matter must move and interact through space and time.
 In this, even Nature itself is uncertain in its measurements.
 Subsequently, the identification of a single path is only possible through comparison with another, and it thus takes one to know one all the way down to the quantum scale.
 So dynamics on the Planck scale take the form of multiple copies of any path through space-time.
 Mathematically, one uses topology to describe this quantum connectivity of space-time.
 Below is a visual impression of travel by identification of distinct space-time locations.
 The red and blue ball are the same, their color simply indicates how the edges of the square are identified to form the surface of a donut in three dimensions.
 In four dimensions, one can do this with a solid cube to get a three-torus.
 A lattice is constructed by gluing many such three-tori together, so that matter is guided along many different space-time paths.

 Combined, the papers below form the heart of my quantum space-time theory.
 In it, loop topology and information take central stage, and both express Nature's quantum measurement uncertainty.
 As a short poem: Uncertainty causes path multiplicity; matter follows and creates its own hollows.
+Or equivalently, Nature abhors the vacuum and the vacuum reciprocates.

 Paper 1: read here how the number of black holes determines the cosmological ''constant''.